imSpires/coolify-setup/readme.md

+> Note: Don't use this yet, I still need to set up a repo for the custom Caddy image.

-Sets up a new server with Coolify, decent security, and a few other things.
+Script to set up a new server with Coolify and some other things.

+CrowdSec is included and should work out of the box with any service.
+It also supports Cloudflare proxying.

 ```bash
 apt update && apt install git unzip -y && git clone https://github.com/BOOST-Creative/coolify-setup.git --depth 1 /tmp/cs && /tmp/cs/setup.sh